-If in doubt, try your best to enter the name by which people were known by most, make a note in the About the Dead section, and trust your instincts.
+If in doubt, try your best to enter the name by which people were known most commonly, make a note in the About the Dead section, and trust your instincts.

-Q: Am I expected to watch the entire performance of Grief?
+Q: Should I try and watch the entire 9.5-hour performance of Grief?

-You are encouraged to try.
+To be honest, you are encouraged to try.
 You are also encouraged to make decisions about your participation that best reflect what is meaningful and authentic to you.
-Grief is, by design, intended to be difficult.
-Regardless of how much or little of the performance you watch, please write to us and let us know how the piece effected you.
-We would love to hear from you: email@example.com
+Grief was, by design, intended to be difficult.
+Very difficult.
+Just as grief itself is.
+See what it’s like to watch more than what feels comfortable.
+And regardless of how much or how little of the performance you decide to watch, please write to us to let us know how the piece affected you.
+We are always happy hear from our audience:

 Q: Is Grief appropriate for children?

 The Holy Gasp subscribes to the principle that if a child is old enough to ask about something, she or he is old enough to discuss it.
-Many children, sadly, must grieve, and those who have not yet grieved, will indeed be required to do so one day.
-As it is written in Ecclesiastes: “It is better to go to a house of mourning than to a house of feasting, for death is the destiny of everyone; the living should take this to heart.”
+In the words of the great Mr. Rogers: If it’s mentionable, it’s manageable.”
+Many children, sadly, are forced to grieve, and those who have not yet grieved, will indeed be required to do so one day.
+As it is written in the Book of Ecclesiastes: “It is better to go to a house of mourning than to a house of merriment, for death is the destiny of everyone; the living should take this to heart.”
 Parent your children as you see fit, and if your child does watch all or part of Grief, please do encourage them to write to us and share their experience.
-We’d love to hear from them: firstname.lastname@example.org.
+We’d love to hear from them: TheHolyGasp@gmail.com.